joshp-f/e2b-remote-mcp/README.md

 # e2b-remote-mcp
 MCP Server for E2B Which can manage sandboxes, run command, host websites and read and write files.

-I wanted to give some love to E2Bs MCP server, which was very limited.
+I wanted to give some love to E2Bs MCP server, which was limited to executing code.
 This new MCP server can run commands, host servers and read and write files, critical for many use cases.
 ## Quickstart
 The MCP is hosted on smithery: https://smithery.ai/server/@joshp-f/e2b-remote-mcp An E2B Api Key in the configuration options.